bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 There’s some good news here.
 Our code is maxing out the one core pretty well.
 Relatively few cycles idle, so we’re doing something right.
-It should be no surprise that OpenBLAS uses fewer instructions, they probably emit them with a bit more care!
-(Hand coded assembly.)
+It should be no surprise that OpenBLAS uses fewer instructions, they probably emit them with a bit more care (hand coded assembly.)

 Our code can be a good fallback for the cases that OpenBLAS doesn’t handle,